Drought in Virginia and Maryland

 What Happens To Soil During A Drought?

 While these soils are ideal for agriculture, they can be destructive to your home as moisture levels ebb and flow.
-Clay soil is categorized as expansive soil.
+Clay is categorized as an expansive soil.
 When expansive soils encounter rainwater and increase in moisture content, they expand.
 The reverse also occurs in weather that’s excessively dry or lacking in moisture—expansive soils will shrink during dry conditions.

 How Does Dry Soil Affect Your Foundation?

 It goes without saying that the soil beneath your home is meant to give your foundation the support it needs to stand strong.
 When that soil dries up, shrinks, and even cracks, your foundation will be at risk.

 When soil shrinks, it leaves open pockets of air between the surface of the dried soil and your home’s foundation.
 This will weaken your home’s structure, as it relies on stable soil to rest and settle on.
 There can be an added risk if the construction contractors who built your home didn’t properly tamp or press down on the soil before the foundation was built.
 This predisposes the soil to air pockets which can be exasperated during drought conditions.
 Not only can they form beneath your home, but they can also form beneath the concrete in your driveway, sidewalk, patio, and concrete garage floor.
 Look out for:

 - Large cracks in your driveway, patio, porch steps, and sidewalk

 - Sinking or uneven concrete steps

 When the first drought-ending downpour happens, your home may not be in the clear just yet.
 The expansive soil around your home will soak up the water like a sponge, and due to its expansive quality, will enlarge.
 Expansive soils are known to experience up to a 10% increase in volume without proper drainage.